 A Hassle-free cleaning bunny house will help you a lot.
 A wire net on the bottom tray to separate the waste from the floor, a fully removable tray, plenty of access points including the hinged lid on the indoor area.
 That combination should mean that cleaning out the hutch takes barely any time at all.

 Taking these steps will help keep your rabbits warmer over winter.
+You should take care of rabbits in winter more carefully.
 Remember, rabbits do not hibernate, so if your rabbit becomes lethargic and goes off of its food, it needs to see your vet as soon as possible.